jpswade/jpswade.github.io/_posts/2013-02-15-dvd-playback-on-windows.md

 [.vob files](http://shell.windows.com/fileassoc/0409/xml/redir.asp?EXT=vob) [aka Video Objects](http://en.wikipedia.org/wiki/VOB#Playback).

-All this means that you&#8217;re probably going to need additional software, which opens a world of choices:
+All this means that you're probably going to need additional software, which opens a world of choices:

   * [Upgrade or purchase the DVD decoder software recommended by Microsoft](http://windows.microsoft.com/en-US/windows/windows-media-player-plug-ins#DVDDecoder)
   * Purchase or download and try for 30 days [nVidia PureVideo Decoder](http://www.nvidia.com/object/dvd_decoder.html) or whatever is recommended by your hardware manufacturer.